Doula Network Australia responds to RANZCOG and ACM “Call on Health Ministers to End Freebirth Deaths”

 5 November 2025

-As the national professional association representing birth doulas, the Doula Network Australia (DNA) is deeply committed to the safety, dignity, and informed autonomy of pregnant women and their families.
-We welcome open discussion about safety; however, targeting doulas is a distraction from the very real and systemic harm being caused by an under-resourced, over-medicalised maternity system.
-Authorities would do better to focus on improving outcomes within the system rather than placing blame on non-clinical support workers or the women they serve.
+As a national professional association representing birth & postpartum doulas, DNA is deeply committed to the safety, dignity and informed autonomy of pregnant women and their families.
+We welcome open discussion about safety, but we believe targeting doulas is a distraction from the very real and systemic harm being caused by an overstretched and under-resourced health system.
+Authorities would do better to focus on improving outcomes within the system, rather than placing blame on non-clinical support workers or the women they serve.

 Respect for informed choice and doula support